drsjford/2021-05-04-strathclyde-online/data/Shell_novice_Steves_notes.md

 We’re going to start an adventure in coding – it’s just like any language – practise is key– so just follow along.
 What I start put in the chat of you have, or haven’t done any coding before and what coding languages you’ve used.

-Try and follow me with your typing, but don’t fall to far behind.
+Software/Data Carpentries is a 'live coding' experience(!): we both go through the code as a group.
+When we (and that includes the instructors and helpers) hit a bump in the raod we work together as a community to work the problem.
+The teaching sessions are in blocks so try your best to follow me with your typing.
 I will show you all a couple of shortcuts early on to which will reduce the amount of typing you need to do.
 If I move onto something else, while you’re still typing away, just sit-back and let me do the work, and join in whenever you’re ready.
-SWC has full notes online, so you can catch up at the breaks or during the exercises.
+Software/Data Carpentries has full notes online, so you can catch up at the breaks or during the exercises.

 ## Introduction